gem-coop/governance/New-Maintainer-Checklist.md

 If a maintainer is elected to the Gem.coop's [Technical Steering Committee](Gem.coop-Governance.md#7-technical-steering-committee):

 - Invite them to the [**@gem-coop/tsc** team](https://github.com/orgs/gem-coop/teams/tsc/members)
-- Make them [billing managers](https://github.com/organizations/gem-coop/settings/billing) and [moderators](https://github.com/organizations/gem-coop/settings/moderators) on the `gem-coop` GitHub organisation
+- Make them [billing managers](https://github.com/organizations/gem-coop/settings/billing) on the `gem-coop` GitHub organisation

 When they cease to be a TSC member, revoke or downgrade their access to all of the above.